plone/training/docs/plone-deployment/plone-stack.md

 ### Plone Frontend

-Hosted on a Node HTTP-server running on port 3000, the Plone frontend constitutes the default user interface and requires access to the Plone Backend and the web server.
+Hosted on a Node.js HTTP-server running on port 3000, the Plone frontend constitutes the default user interface and requires access to the Plone Backend and the web server.

 ### Plone Backend